 If your income is borderline now, it will probably be even tougher later on with interest rates on the rise.

-If it’s credit that is holding you back, look into an FHA loan which borrowers can qualify for with a 580 credit score.
+If it’s credit that is holding you back, look into an FHA loan that borrowers can qualify for with a 580 credit score.

 Have a professional review the Rent-to-Own Contract

-Many owners will add unfavorable terms deep in the contract that you could miss.
+Many owners will add unfavorable conditions deep in the contract that you could miss.

-Obviously, you can negotiate some of the terms in the agreement.
-The sales price, monthly rent amount, amount that goes towards down payment.
+You can negotiate some of the terms in the agreement.
+The sales price, monthly rent amount, amount that goes towards the down payment.

-The option fee is the biggest item you should negotiate, because it’s non-refundable.
-If for any reason you do not purchase the property you will lose a significant amount of money.
+The option fee is the most important item you should negotiate because it’s non-refundable.
+If, for any reason, you do not purchase the property, you will lose a substantial amount of money.